-From our friends at Destination Mansfield, with links from 1812Blockhouse:
+From our friends at Destination Mansfield, with links and photos from 1812Blockhouse:

 The Village of Plymouth is one of the oldest communities in Richland County.

 A bit of an anomaly, the community of settlers sprang up along a military road and former Wyandot trail, now Ohio 603, in the early 1800s and grew into a village before Ohio’s official county lines were determined.
 When Richland County’s northern border was drawn along the Forty-First Parallel, the village which was then called Paris, was split between Richland and Huron counties.
 It was at this time in 1838, that Paris and rechartered as Plymouth.

 Downtown Plymouth is considered a historical landmark of Richland County as the town square boasts a large number of intact 19th Century commercial buildings.
 About 50 historic structures still make up the village center, but unlike most Midwestern town squares, the layout in Plymouth finds more in common with their East Coast namesake.
 While most downtowns in the Midwest boast a town square and streets laid out in a grid, Plymouth resembles an East Coast town with a triangular or diamond-shaped square.
 Many lots in the area feature jaunty angles that make up the city’s unconventional layout.
 Take your own architectural walking tour of the area and look for oddly angled buildings or visit the Plymouth Area Historical Society to learn more about the area’s history and heritage.

 Stop by the local 1950’s diner Hound Dog Hop for dine-in, carry-out, and car-hop service for coneys, burgers, pizza, subs, and all the frozen ice cream treats you could want.